sepo27/redux-di/README.md

     )
   }
 };
-const rootReducer = exCombineReducers(reducerTree);
+const rootReducer = combineDiReducers(reducerTree);
 ```
 - `makePlainReducer()`: returns reducer which handles initial state
-- `makeExReducer`: returns reducer which handles initial state and has dependency specification stored
+- `makeDiReducer`: returns reducer which handles initial state and has dependency specification stored
-- `exCombineReducer()`: returns a root reducer, which will traverse reducers tree and handle depedency injection.
+- `combineDiReducers()`: returns a root reducer, which will traverse reducers tree and handle depedency injection.

 Key features:
 - all depedencies are resolved in one cycle for one action